ReemAlsamary/Arduino_robot_arm_5servo_motors/README.md

 - Control the motors using potentiometer.

 ## **Tools:**
-- Arduino Uno R3.
+- One Arduino Uno R3.
 - 5 Servo motors.
 - Breadboard.
 - Wires.
-- Potentiometer.
+- Potentiometers.

 ---